 The perfect dump cake, this Southern Punch Bowl Cake is moist and filled with strawberries and pineapple chunks.
 In fact, this no bake cake comes together quickly in under 30 minutes and large enough for all your summer potluck desserts!

-So you found out there is a potluck tomorrow and need something FAST that looks homemade and everyone will be begging for the recipe?
+So you found out there is a potluck tomorrow and don’t have time to make Strawberry Cheesecake Ice Cream and need something FAST that looks homemade and everyone will be begging for the recipe?

 Don’t worry.
 You’re covered with this Southern Punch Bowl Cake Recipe.
 This can be made in less than 30 minutes with a store-bought cake and voila!
 Instant culinary genius!

 But it’s more just a snap to make – it’s light and airy and you may find yourself looking for just a little more only to realize you ate half bowl.
-Like my other summer favorites, Key Lime Pie and Carrot Cake, I can’t be left alone with it.
+Like my other summer favorites, Key Lime Pie, Lemon Bars, and Carrot Cake, I can’t be left alone with it.

 Ingredients and Notes